nevmerzhitsky/headless-metatrader4/README.md

 vncserver
 ```

 Then test a connection to `<host>:5901` from your machine by a VNC client.
-These steps inspired by https://medium.com/google-cloud/linux-gui-on-the-google-cloud-platform-800719ab27c5, if you catch any issue try read the article first.
+These steps inspired by https://medium.com/google-cloud/linux-gui-on-the-google-cloud-platform-800719ab27c5, if you catch any issue try to read the article first.

 Next, create an user to run the container, "monitor" for example.
 The user should have UID 1000 because it will map to the container where UID 1000 is used for running MetaTrader app.
 The user should be sudoer to start privileged container.